 Beluga whales are distributed throughout seasonally ice-covered arctic and subarctic waters of the Northern Hemisphere (Gurevich 1980), and are closely associated with open leads and polynyas in ice-covered regions (Hazard 1988).
-Depending on season and region, beluga whales may occur in both offshore and coastal waters, with concentrations in Cook Inlet, Bristol Bay, Norton Sound, Kasegaluk Lagoon, and the Mackenzie Delta (Hazard 1988).
-It is assumed that most beluga whales from these summering areas overwinter in the Bering Sea, excluding those found in the northern Gulf of Alaska (Shelden 1994).
+Depending on season and region, beluga whales may occur in both offshore and coastal waters, concentrations in Cook Inlet, Bristol Bay, Norton Sound, Kasegaluk Lagoon, and the Mackenzie Delta (Hazard 1988).
+Apparently most beluga whales from these summering areas overwinter in the Bering Sea, excluding those found in Cook Inlet (O'Corry-Crowe et al. 1997).
 Seasonal distribution is affected by ice cover, tidal conditions, access to prey, temperature, and human interaction (Lowry 1985).
 During the winter, beluga whales occur in offshore waters associated with pack ice.
-In the spring, they migrate to warmer coastal estuaries, bays, and rivers for molting (Finley 1982) and calving (Sergeant and Brodie 1969).
-Annual migrations may cover thousands of kilometers (Reeves 1990).
+In the spring, many migrate to warmer coastal estuaries, bays, and rivers for molting (Finley 1982) and calving (Sergeant and Brodie 1969).
+Annual migrations may cover thousands of kilometers (Reeves 1990, Suydam et al. 2001).

 Figure 18.
 Approximate distribution of beluga whales in Alaska waters.
-The dark shading displays the summer distributions of the five stocks.
+The dark shading displays the summer distribution of the five stocks.
 Winter distributions are depicted with lighter shading.

 During spring and summer months, beluga whales in Cook Inlet are typically concentrated near river mouths in northern Cook Inlet (Rugh et al. 2000).
-Although the exact winter distribution of this stock is unknown, there is evidence that some--if not all--of this population may inhabit Cook Inlet year-round (Hansen and Hubbard 1999).
-Satellite tags were attached to two belugas in September 2000 in order to determine their distribution through the fall and early winter.
-A review of all cetacean surveys conducted in the Gulf of Alaska from 1936-99 discovered only 31 sightings of belugas among 23,000 sightings of other cetaceans, indicating that very few belugas occur in the Gulf of Alaska outside of Cook Inlet (Laidre et al. 2000).
+Although the exact winter distribution of this stock is unknown, there is evidence that some--if not all--of this population may inhabit Cook Inlet year-round (Hansen and Hubbard 1999, Rugh et al. 2000).
+Satellite tags have been attached to nine belugas in late summer in order to determine their distribution through the fall and winter.
+Of these, six have lasted through the fall and one lasted into March.
+None have gone south of Chinitna Bay.
+A review of all cetacean surveys conducted in the Gulf of Alaska from 1936-00 discovered only 31 sightings of belugas among 23,000 sightings of other cetaceans, indicating that very few belugas occur in the Gulf of Alaska outside of Cook Inlet (Laidre et al. 2000).
+A small number of beluga whales (under 20 animals) also occur at least seasonally in Yakutat Bay; these are considered part of the Cook Inlet stock (65 FR 34590; 31 May 2000).

-The following information was considered in classifying beluga whale stock structure based on the Dizon et al. (1992) phylogeographic approach: 1) Distributional data: geographic distribution discontinuous in summer (Frost and Lowry 1990), distribution unknown outside of summer; 2) Population response data: possible extirpation of local populations; distinct population trends between regions occupied in summer; 3) Phenotypic data: unknown; and 4) Genotypic data: mitochondrial DNA analyses indicate distinct differences among summering areas (O'Corry-Crowe et al. 1997).
+The following information was considered in classifying beluga whale stock structure based on the Dizon et al. (1992) phylogeographic approach: 1) Distributional data: geographic distribution discontinuous in summer (Frost and Lowry 1990); distribution unknown outside of summer; 2) Population response data: possible extirpation of local populations; distinct population trends between regions occupied in summer; 3) Phenotypic data: unknown; and 4) Genotypic data: mitochondrial DNA analyses indicate distinct differences among summering areas (O'Corry-Crowe et al. 1997, 2002).
 Based on this information, 5 stocks of beluga whales are recognized within U. S. waters: 1) Cook Inlet, 2) Bristol Bay, 3) eastern Bering Sea, 4) eastern Chukchi Sea, and 5) Beaufort Sea (Fig. 18).

 Aerial surveys for beluga whales in Cook Inlet have been conducted by the National Marine Fisheries Service each year since 1993.
 Starting in 1994, the survey protocol included paired, independent observers so that the number of whale groups missed can be estimated.
-When groups were seen, a series of aerial passes were made to allow each observer to make independent counts at the same time that a video camera was documenting the whale group (Hobbs et al. 2000).
-Uncorrected aerial counts (using the sum of medians for each group) for 1993-00 were 304, 281, 324, 307, 264, 193, 217, and 184, respectively (Rugh et al. 2000).
-Median counts are appropriate for comparisons between surveys since the effects of outliers (extremes in high or low counts) are reduced, they can be compared to other surveys which lack multiple passes over whale groups, and are more appropriate than maximums corrected for missed whales (Rugh et al. 2000).
+When groups were seen, a series of aerial passes were made to allow each observer to make independent counts at the same time that a video camera was documenting the whale group (Rugh et al. 2000).